MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgShareListItemVersionField.md

 ## SYNOPSIS
 A collection of the fields and values for this version of the list item.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaShareListItemVersionField](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaShareListItemVersionField?view=graph-powershell-beta)

 ## SYNTAX

 ### Get1 (Default)